lingeringsocket/shlurd/docs/readme.md

 A person's companion is the same as a pet.
 A doggie or a doggy is the same as a dog.
 A kitty is the same as a cat.
-Fido is a doggie.
-Felix is a cat.
-Oscar is a person.
+Fido is a doggie, Felix is a cat, and Oscar is a person.
 Fido is Oscar's pet.
 ```